 Block 3: Myth in Rome and Beyond: Ovid’s "Metamorphoses"

-You'll focus on Augustan Rome, exploring the significance and ideological functions of myth in Roman culture, and Ovid’s epic poem, the Metamorphoses.
-As well as considering its relationship to the cultural context in which it was written, you’ll also explore post-classical and modern receptions of the Metamorphoses in media ranging from poetry to painting to film, considering how Ovid’s myths link to themes with particular currency in the 21st century.
+You'll focus on Augustan Rome, exploring the significance and ideological functions of myth in Roman culture and Ovid’s epic poem, the Metamorphoses.
+As well as considering its relationship to the cultural context in which it was written, you’ll also explore post-classical, including modern, receptions of the Metamorphoses in media ranging from poetry to painting to film, considering how Ovid’s myths link to themes with particular currency in the 21st century.

 Block 4: Researching and Communicating Greek and Roman Myth

 You'll design your own project on Greek and Roman myth, with the option of either writing an extended essay or, alternatively, curating a ‘one-room exhibition’ (using bespoke software specifically designed for this module).
 You’ll be guided through the various stages of planning this end-of-module project, such as identifying a topic, locating sources and scholarship, and communicating your findings effectively.
 You’ll initially work on a detailed plan, which you’ll then develop into your completed project in the final weeks of the module.